jamisousa/unity-VN/README.md

 In the example below, a choice panel will appear on screen, and you can load new .txt files to continue the story based on user choices.
 You can choose to enqueue text files or not, so it either waits for the current file to finish its lines or skips to the next file instead.

 ```
-choice ''
+choice "Here you can add a title above the choices or keep it empty string"
 {
-    - 'Who are you?
-And why am I here?'
+    - "Who are you?
+And why am I here?"
         YourCharacterName.SetSprite(YourCharacterSpriteImage -l 0 -spd 1)
         YourCharacterName as ???
-'Long story.
-Short answer: glitch.'
+"Long story.
+Short answer: glitch."
-        <mainCharName> as You 'That... does not help.'
+        <mainCharName> as You "That... does not help."
         SetAffinity(+1)

-    - 'Okay, then just send me back.'
+    - "Okay, then just send me back."
         YourCharacterName.SetSprite(YourCharacterSpriteImage -l 0 -spd 1)
         YourCharacterName as ???
-'I would if I could.'
+"I would if I could."
-        <mainCharName> as You 'That is extremely reassuring.'
+        <mainCharName> as You "That is extremely reassuring."
         SetAffinity(0)
 }

 ```

 #### Conditional lines and loading new chapters example